-Boulder's battle for municipalization uncertain with votes still too close to call – BizWest
+Boulder's battle for municipalization hangs on with results still unofficial – BizWest

 In Greeley, the city providing high-speed internet and other connectivity passed with 61.11 percent in favor and 38.89 percent against.

-The issue also passed in Fort Collins, with 56.77 percent in favor.
+Although still unofficial, the issue also passed in Fort Collins, with 57.15 percent in favor.